-1) IoT Device Detection: Fig. 9 shows precision and recall for all devices in Table I. We use 50GB background traffic in training and the rest in testing, and calculate precision and recall for the traffic traces within each 360-second time window.
-Fig. 9(a) is the results using our default features without the information of domain name, IP address and port, while Fig. 9(b) shows the results after adding such information into our system.
-We observe that the performance is not

-(a) Without the information of domain name, IP address and port
+1) IoT Device Detection: Fig. 7 shows precision and recall for all devices in Table I. We use 50GB background traffic in training and the rest in testing, and calculate precision and recall for the traffic traces within each 360-second time window.
+Fig. 7(a) is the results using our default features without the information of domain name, IP address and port, while Fig. 7(b) shows the results after adding these information into our system.
+We observe that the performance is not improved when domain name, IP address and port is added, implying that our system does not rely on these features.